jelle-vdp/php-blackjack/README.md

     - When you implement both nice to have features, a blackjack means an auto win of 10 chips, a blackjack of the dealer a loss of 5 chips for the player.

 # Tips
-- Be sure to check the pre made classes and the [example.php](code/example.php) file.
-This file shows how you can easily get some graphical presentation for the cards to spice up your game!
 - Try to avoid referring to `$_SESSION` inside your objects, because this breaks [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).
 If you need it, pass it as an argument.
-- Stuck?
-Check the [FAQ](faq.md) for some of the most common problems.